smart-data-lake/smart-data-lake/CONTRIBUTING.md

 If you see any unacceptable behavior, please report it to [smartdatalake@elca.ch](mailto:smartdatalake@elca.ch).

 ## How to contribute
+Please note that all contributions are automatically licensed under this repository's license (GPLv3) according to the "inbound=outbound" principle of the [GitHub Service Terms](https://help.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license)

 ### Report issues
 Before you submit a bug report, please check if it has already been submitted under [Issues](https://github.com/smart-data-lake/smart-data-lake/issues).
 If it does, add your comments on the existing issue and provide additional information that might be missing.